When you move into a new house, it’s easy to forget that you’ve got to be able to both afford the home and afford to decorate the home.

 So here’s a quick snapshot of my completed tests.

-I had to white-out the Test # and URL of the websites I tested (for confidentiality reasons), but you can see that since January 27, 2016, I have done 16 tests (and got a few awesome feedback messages from the website owners!).
+I had to white-out the Test # and URL of the websites I tested (for confidentiality reasons), but you can see in this old screenshot that over 16 tests, I eared quite a bit of extra cash!

 So that comes to $160….